TRMSC/linux-quickinstalls/docs/rpiplay-standalone.md

 ### Finished!

-#### If you want to start your device regulary eg for making updates:
+#### If you want to start your device regulary e.g. for making updates:

 > To start the system regualary you have to start a ssh connection.
 > Type ```sudo killall rpiplay``` to leave RPiPlay